stillasmallvoice/epistles/README.md

 Our liberation will not come from on high.
 <br>It will not come from a pedestal or a microphone.</br>

-The true movement toward a more just and noble world will come in the fervent whispers among the proletariat.
+The true movement toward a more just and noble world will come,
+as it always has,
+in the fervent whispers between the oppressed.

 In the still, small voices which have guided us out of the grasp of countless now fallen empires.